gogleva/SecretSanta/README.md

 - export cluster environment: try to get rid of my_pa (done for signalp, requires testing)
 - code profiling to speed-up wrappers
 - fix some ugly bits in the code ---> profiling again.
 Aim: not to be much slower that the wrapped tool
 - Individual (and cool!) plotting functions for the outputs
-- Biocheck: fix notes
+- Biocheck: fix notes (not absolutely required)
-- Do something about external dependencies
 - Clean function imports (::) when they are necessary, when are not?
 - signalp: separate check for invalid organism
 - signalp: separate check for invalid verison
 - signalp: weird Cmax scores -  check
-- vignette: add types of organisms in the tool intros
 - do not need TMHMM_parallel if it is so slow?
 - external dependencies:is there a better way than manage_paths?

-essential expantion:
-- plotting functions for individual peptides (will require full output) signalp
 - prediction graphs (?) when each candidate was rejected -->?

 ### Installation: